christiangoran/bingo-app-react/README.md

 This is a Bingo game app designed for remote teams.
 The game allows players to join, click on tiles, and move circles around a bingo board.
 Players can win by completing bingo lanes, and the app announces the winner with an animation.

+Note: To see the code for the current deployed version, please se click-row-branch branch instead of main.

 ## Features

 - **Responsive Design**: The app adjusts to different screen sizes, stacking content vertically on medium screens and below.